DanteB918/Dev-Env/README.md

 This script will allow you to run wordpress locally and easily access it.
 Once the bash script has started it will give you a GUI made with Yad, you may start/restart containers I.E compose down and then compose up.

-You can check container logs, which will show in the command line, and all the refresh requests & etc. will appear once you compose down the containers.
+You can check container logs which will have their own window, current containers running, as well as decompose and recompose containers at the press of a button.

 Basically, once the script is initiated, it will give you that GUI, and once you press on a button, it will trigger a bash script which will trigger an ansible script which will start the containers. the ansible scripts are hidden so there's less to look at in the command line. but using
 ```